dib-lab/2020-paper-sourmash-gather/README.md

-# Lightweight compositional analysis of metagenomes with sourmash gather
+# Lightweight compositional analysis of metagenomes with minimum metagenome covers

 <!-- usage note: edit the H1 title above to personalize the manuscript -->